waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ## 2. Subscribe to the Financial Risk Management API

-1. Before working with banking APIs, you need to subscribe first.
+1. Before working with the Financial Risk Management APIs, you need to subscribe first.
 Display the list of available API products.
 	![alt text](images/bankingProduct.png "Choose the default plan")
 	* Click **API Products** from the top menu.
 	* Click **Banking Product** in the list.